Medication Regimen Extraction From Medical Conversations: Introduction

 \section{Introduction}

-\blfootnote{ To appear in Proceedings of International Workshop on Health Intelligence (W3PHIAI) of the 34\textsuperscript{th} AAAI Conference on Artificial Intelligence, 2020.}
+\blfootnote{ Proceedings of International Workshop on Health Intelligence (W3PHIAI) of the 34\textsuperscript{th} AAAI Conference on Artificial Intelligence, 2020.}

-Physician burnout is a growing concern, estimated to be experienced by at least 35\% of physicians in the developing world and 50\% in the United States \cite{kumar2016burnout}. \citeauthor{sinsky2016allocation} found that for every hour physicians provide direct clinical facetime to patients, nearly two additional hours are spent on EHR (Electronic Health Records) and administrative or desk work.
+Physician burnout is a growing concern, estimated to be experienced by at least 35\% of physicians in the developing world and 50\% in the United States \cite{kumar2016burnout}.
+It is found that for every hour physicians provide direct clinical facetime to patients, nearly two additional hours are spent on EHR (Electronic Health Records) and administrative or desk work.
 As per the study conducted by Massachusetts General Physicians Organization (MPGO) \cite{del2019trends} and as reported by \citeauthor{hcirajiv}, the average time spent on administrative tasks increased from 23.7\% in 2014 to 27.9\% in 2017.
-Both the surveys found that time spent on administrative tasks was positively associated with higher likelihood of burnout.
-Top reasons under administrative burden include working on the ambulatory EHR, handling medication reconciliation (sometimes done by aids), medication renewals, and medical billing and coding.
-The majority of these reasons revolve around documentation of information exchanged between doctors and patients during the clinical encounters.
-Automatically extracting such clinical information \cite{finley2018automated,rajkomar2019automatically} can not only help alleviate the documentation burden on the physician, but also allow them to dedicate more time directly with patients.
+Both surveys found that time spent on administrative tasks was positively associated with higher likelihood of burnout.
+Top reasons under administrative burden include working on the ambulatory EHR, handling medication reconciliation (sometimes done by aides), medication renewals, and medical billing and coding.
+The majority of these reasons revolve around the documentation of information exchanged between doctors and patients during clinical encounters.
+Automatically extracting such medical information \cite{finley2018automated} could both alleviate the documentation burden on the physician, and also allow them to dedicate more time directly with patients.

-Among all the clinical information extraction tasks, Medication Regimen (Medication, dosage, and frequency) extraction is particularly interesting due to its ability to help doctors with medication orders cum renewals, medication reconciliation, potentially verifying the reconciliations for errors, and, other medication-centered EHR documentation tasks.
-In addition, the same information when provided to patients can help them with better recall of doctor instructions which might aid in compliance with the care plan.
-This is particularly important given that patients forget or wrongly recollect 40-80\% \cite{kessels2003patients} of what is discussed in the clinic, and accessing EHR data has its own challenges.
+Among all the medical information extraction tasks, Medication Regimen (medication name, dosage, and frequency) extraction is particularly interesting due to its ability to help doctors with medication orders cum renewals, medication reconciliation, verifying of reconciliations for errors, and other medication-centered EHR documentation tasks.
+In addition, the same information when provided to patients can help them better recall doctor's instructions which might aid in compliance with the care plan.
+This is particularly important given that patients forget or wrongly recollect 40-80\% \cite{kessels2003patients} of what is discussed in the clinic, and accessing EHR data has its own challenges \cite{gao2018}.